patrickbucher/daily-frontend-grind-q4-2024/2-typescript/11-working-with-classes-and-interfaces.md

-# Working with classes and interfaces
+# Working with Classes and Interfaces

 In JavaScript, constructor functions can be used to create objects consistently.
 Unfortunately, constructor functions are treated in TypeScript like any other